yriyazi/UT-Adaptive_Control_400/README.md

 - Minimum Variance Controller (MV)
 - Moving Average Controller (MA)

-## Contributing

-Contributions to this simulation repository are highly appreciated!
-If you encounter issues, have ideas for improvements, or wish to add more advanced control scenarios, please feel free to open an issue or submit a pull request.

 # Simulation4: Advanced Control Strategies for Challenging Systems

 This folder contains code and resources for exploring advanced control strategies in challenging control scenarios.
 The simulation scenarios included are: